-- Commensurate with the size and scale of security at an operation, consider: - Risk assessment that includes (adapted from Voluntary Principles on Security and Human Rights):
+• Commensurate with the size and scale of security at an operation, consider:

-- Risks associated with political, economic, civil or social factors. - Potential for violence. - Human rights records of public security forces, paramilitaries, law enforcement, and private security. - Local prosecuting authority and judiciary's capacity to ensure accountability. - Conflict analysis with identification of the root causes of conflicts and level of adherence to Human Rights standards. - Risks associated with the transfer of lethal and non-lethal equipment to security providers. - Where security personnel are engaged, screening in-house, contracted, and public security for complicity in past Human Rights violations - Hiring and contracting only unarmed security - Training private security and public security (where public security is called in to assist in operations) in de-escalation and rights-respectful security practices - o Prohibiting the use of deadly force except to prevent immediate loss of life - Establishing a grievance mechanism for complaints against security practices and personnel - Investigate all allegations of Human Rights abuses by security personnel. (adapted from EBRD Standard). - Where public or private security forces are used, consider establishing a written Policy or agreement on the conduct of security personnel. - It could establish the importance of respect for Human Rights, the boundaries of security activities, appropriate Procedures for managing security issues and conflicts, and the consequences of any Human Rights abuses.
-This could be stand-alone, or part of a broader Policy on Human Rights (see Criterion 9.1), depending on the use of security providers and associated risks. - Certain situations may require that security personnel be armed, and this may be determined by the security provider in accordance with their own risk assessments.
-Any armed personnel must be properly trained and licensed in accordance with Applicable Law. - Avoid public or private security forces that have been credibly implicated in Human Rights abuses.
-Regularly review internal security personnel and providers for any emerging risks. - Make your Policy public and/or inform security providers, Stakeholders and host governments of your commitments, as appropriate. - Put arrangements in place for monitoring performance against the Policy, and for investigations and disciplinary actions, which may include reporting to relevant authorities. - The Voluntary Principles on Security and Human Rights were developed to guide companies in maintaining the safety and security of their operations within a framework of respect for Human Rights.
-These could be considered the relevant 'recognised standards and good practices' referred to in Criterion 9.9. - The Principles address risk assessment, relations with public security and relations with private security. - They call for a regularly updated security risk assessment, and the engagement of local communities in security issues.
+- Risk assessment that includes (adapted from Voluntary Principles on Security and Human Rights): - Risks associated with political, economic, civil or social factors. - Potential for violence. - Human Rights records of public security forces, paramilitaries, law enforcement, and private security. - Local prosecuting authority and judiciary's capacity to ensure accountability. - Conflict analysis with identification of the root causes of conflicts and level of adherence to Human Rights standards. - Risks associated with the transfer of lethal and non-lethal equipment to security providers. - Where security personnel are engaged, screening in-house, contracted, and public security for complicity in past Human Rights violations - o Hiring and contracting only unarmed security - o Training private security and public security (where public security is called in to assist in operations) in de-escalation and rights-respectful security practices - o Prohibiting the use of deadly force except to prevent immediate loss of life - o Establishing a grievance mechanism for complaints against security practices and personnel - Investigate all allegations of Human Rights abuses by security personnel. (adapted from EBRD Standard). - Criterion 2.6: the presence of security providers could be addressed in Human Rights Impact Assessments, including potential impacts on women.

+- Where public or private security forces are used, consider establishing a written Policy or agreement on the conduct of security personnel. - o It could establish the importance of respect for Human Rights, the boundaries of security activities, appropriate Procedures for managing security issues and conflicts, and the consequences of any Human Rights abuses.
+This could be stand-alone, or part of a broader Policy on Human Rights (see criterion 9.1), depending on the use of security providers and associated risks. - Certain situations may require that security personnel be armed, and this may be determined by the security provider in accordance with their own risk assessments.
+Any armed personnel must be properly trained and licensed in accordance with Applicable Law. - o Avoid public or private security forces that have been credibly implicated in Human Rights abuses.
+Regularly review internal security personnel and providers for any emerging risks. - o Make your Policy public and/or inform security providers, Stakeholders and host governments of your commitments, as appropriate. - Put arrangements in place for monitoring performance against the Policy, and for investigations and disciplinary actions, which may include reporting to relevant authorities.

+The Voluntary Principles on Security and Human Rights were developed to guide companies in maintaining the safety and security of their operations within a framework of respect for Human Rights.
+These could be considered the relevant 'recognised standards and good practices' referred to in criterion 9.9.
+The Principles:

-- They stipulate that private security should only provide preventative and defensive services and should not engage in activities exclusively the responsibility of state military or law enforcement authorities. - Adequate and effective training of security personnel should be in place on the relevant Principles and the company's own Policies regarding appropriate conduct and the local use of force. - Additional considerations: - The presence of security providers should be addressed in Human Rights Impact Assessments, including potential impacts on women. - Any new or expanded presence of armed security or the military (and the location of any associated camps) in Indigenous Peoples territories must be addressed as part of FPIC processes (see Criterion 9.4). - For more guidance on Security Practices, consult available references including the Voluntary Principles on Security and Human Rights, and the International Code of Conduct for Private Security Service Providers (ICoCA).
+- o Address risk assessment, relations with public security and relations with private security. - o Call for a regularly updated security risk assessment, and the engagement of Local Communities in security issues. - Stipulate that private security should only provide preventative and defensive services and should not engage in activities exclusively the responsibility of state military or law enforcement authorities. - State that adequate and effective training of security personnel should be in place on the relevant Principles and the company's own Policies regarding appropriate conduct and the local use of force.

+For more guidance on security practices, consult available references including the Voluntary Principles on Security and Human Rights, and the International Code of Conduct for Private Security Service Providers (ICoCA).